apsunke/ant332_labguide/ANT332_lab_guide.md

 export URL3=<Loadbalancer Ingress>
 ```

 Now open a broswer and paste ```Loadbalancer Ingress``` into your local browser and it will take you to the guestbook homepage.
-Enter a couple guest names and hit enter.
+Enter a couple guest names and hit enter. **It may take a few minutes for the application to be ready**

 ![](https://ant332.s3-us-west-2.amazonaws.com/ant332-lab-guide-artifacts/broswer-guestbook.png)